 Academic publishing resources

-Resources for citation analysis and journal impact measurement
+Resources for research impact and journal quality

 - Publish or Perish - a citation analysis software program, designed to help individual academics to present their case for research impact to its best advantage.